vacp2p/rfc/content/docs/rfcs/51/README.md

  - The floor of 6782 divided by 1024 is 6
  - 6 multiplied by 1024 is 6144, the shard index to use.

-To minimize the amount of shard switch when increasing the number, use power of 2.
+To minimize the amount of shard switch when increasing total shards, use power of 2.

 The total shards count in use should be increased when relaying more messages on the current shards becomes detrimental.
 Increasing the total shards should require consensus by the Waku community.